whosFritz/spotify-api-whosfritz/README.md

 # 🎵 Spotify API - whosFritz

-This project utilizes the Spotify API with the [spotipy](https://github.com/spotipy-dev/spotipy) library to display my favorite song on my website based on the last 4 weeks.
+This project utilizes the Spotify API with the [spotipy](https://github.com/spotipy-dev/spotipy) library to display my favorite song on my website based on the last 4 weeks, 6 months and over several years.
 The backend is built with Flask, and the data is stored in MongoDB.
 MongoDB was chosen for its document-based data architecture.

 ![how it works](how-it-works-now.png)